mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 Let me walk you through what does it mean to set up such a show.

-From day zero to the first show it took us roughly 20 months, rehearsing for 2/3 times a week (3 to 4 hours each time), that means, if my math is correct, something like **700 hours**.
+From day zero to the first show it took us roughly 20 months, rehearsing for 2/3 times a week (3 to 4 hours each time).
+That means, if my math is correct, something like **700 hours**.
 A huge effort, trust me, especially given that it's your free time, it's time subtracted to families and friends.
 Be aware that I'm not complaining, just highlighting a fact.

 ## Inception